microsoft/AcademicContent/Labs/Azure Services/Blockchain on Azure (Rate My Professor)/Blockchain on Azure.md

 The contract is now present in the blockchain and waiting to be invoked.
 All you lack is a mechanism for invoking it.
 In the next exercise, you will invoke the contract from a Web app that runs on Node.js.

 <a name="Exercise4"></a>
 ## Exercise 4: Invoke the contract from a Web app ##

 Smart contracts are designed to be used by applications that use the blockchain for secure transactions.
 In this exercise, you will run a Web app written in Node.js that uses the "profrates" contract.
 The app allows users to rate professors from one to five stars and enter comments to go with the ratings.
 The data is stored in the blockchain.
 The app uses a library named [web3.js](https://github.com/ethereum/web3.js/), which wraps the [Ethereum RPC API](https://ethereumbuilders.gitbooks.io/guide/content/en/ethereum_json_rpc.html) and dramatically simplifies code for interacting with smart contracts.
 Note that there are also web3 libraries available for other languages, including .NET, Java and Python.

 1. Create a directory named "Profrates" to serve as the project directory for the Web site.
 Open the zip file containing the [source code for the Web site](https://topcs.blob.core.windows.net/public/profrates-resources.zip) and copy its contents into the "Profrates" directory.

 1. In a terminal or PowerShell window, ```cd``` to the "Profrates" directory.
+If you are running Linux or macOS, proceed to Step 3.
 If you are running Windows, make sure PowerShell is running as an an administrator and execute the following command to install [Windows-Build-Tools](https://www.npmjs.com/package/windows-build-tools), which enables native Node modules to be compiled on Windows:

     ```shell
     npm install -g --production windows-build-tools
     ```

     This command might take 5 minutes or more to complete, so be patient!
+It must be run as an administrator, so if you closed the PowerShell window that you opened as an administrator in [Exercise 3](#Exercise3), start PowerShell as an administrator to execute the command.

 1. Now execute the following command to install the packages listed in the **package.json** file: